Blainerdonovan/HoriseonSocialSolutionsServices/README.md

 Adding img reference link including height and width, replaced that of the hero class in CSS.
     Returned height and width to CSS.
+    Changed height and width to 100%.

 Following CSS, class content was moved to follow the html placement.

 Correctly linked the section ID's referenced from nav to respective CSS upon correct placement of elements.

 Added alt attributes

+Added sect1 and sect2 classes to consolidate h2 and h3 in CSS